-After you have been vaccinated, you will leave your hard copy consent form with the vaccinator and they will provide you with a vaccine record.
+After you have been vaccinated, the vaccinator will keep your consent form and provide you with a vaccine record.

 Everyone who is vaccinated will be observed for at least 15 minutes after they have been vaccinated, to ensure they do not experience any immediate reactions and to provide medical care if needed.